Today’s best banks and bank accounts for travelling & spending abroad for 22 June

 Pros and cons of using credit and debit cards

 - Can be cheaper than bureaux de change.
-Spending abroad using a suitable credit card can save you money when compared to rates offered by bureaux de change and banks.
+Spending abroad using a suitable debit or credit card can save you money when compared to rates offered by bureaux de change and banks.

 - Some credit and debit cards will charge for overseas spending.
 Some banks and card issuers will levy charges and fees for spending when abroad.
 So it’s vital you check your credit card’s terms and conditions, and if necessary you should switch to a card that offers fee-free international spending.